FOR SCHOOLS & DISTRICTS

 Partnering with NBEW provides:

-• A reliable source of qualified Black educators.
+• A reliable source of qualified culturally responsive educators.

 • A cost-effective way to fill paraprofessional and teacher assistant vacancies.